Student Life

 Minibuses

-Shared minibusses operate in the central business district (CBD) and Atlantic Seaboard areas.
+Shared mini buses operate in the central business district (CBD) and Atlantic Seaboard areas.
 With routes to Sea Point, Camps Bay, Green Point, or the city centre, they can be found on Sea Point Main Road/Regent Street.
 This is a frequent service during the day and they are easy to spot as there is a person in the front of the car shouting where the taxi is going to.
 All you need to do is to wave them down and the taxi will stop where you are.

 Driving